 Ghost Orchid Facts

-- The gorgeous plant most often known by the common name of the Ghost Orchid represents a truly magnificent species of flora.
-The fabulous botanical beauty also goes by a few other common names in parts of its native range, however.
+- The gorgeous plant most often known by the attention-grabbing common name of the Ghost Orchid represents a truly magnificent species of flora.
+Yet, the fabulous botanical beauty also goes by at least a few other common names in parts of its native range, however.

-- A few of these alternate terms include the white frog orchid and the palm polly.
+- A few of these alternate terms include such distinctive options as the white frog orchid and the palm polly.
 This awesome flowering plant nevertheless also bears another, less memorable appellation.
-That’s the cumbersome scientific name of Dendrophylax lindenii.
+That’s the csomewhat umbersome scientific name of Dendrophylax lindenii.

-- The Belgian plant collector Jean Jules Linden became the first person to officially recognize the species.
+- The well-known Belgian plant collector Jean Jules Linden became the first person to officially recognize the stunning species of flora.
 The fortuitous discovery of this lovely plant occurred in the year 1844.
-In doing so, he gave the world a great gift of beauty.
+In doing so, this individual fortunately gave the world a great gift of beauty.

-- To the amazement of some, this plant holds a surprise.
+- To the amazement of some people who learn of it, this plant holds a minor surprise.
 It bears a close relationship to species native to lands bordering the African and Indian Oceans.
 This occurs because the members of its genus all evolved during the time of Gondwana.

-- Quite sadly, the truly stunning plant called the Ghost Orchid now finds itself in grave peril.
+- Most unfortunately, the truly stunning product of evolution called the Ghost Orchid now finds itself in grave peril.
 This lamentable situation actually occurs due to not merely one problem, but a combination of multiple factors.
 These include its small range and habitat loss.

-- It now also faces other great dangers to its continued existence.
+- It now also faces numerous other great dangers to its continued existence as a species.
 Perhaps the greatest of these, though, remains the threat of ongoing climate change.
-Presently, the IUCN lists it as Endangered on its Red List of Threatened Species.
+Presently, the IUCN lists this wonder as Endangered on its published Red List of Threatened Species.

 Related Articles